 Brachycephalic dogs often suffer from an elongated palate, which extends into the larynx and interferes with breathing.
 This is what often gives brachycephalic dogs their trademark snort.
 They also tend to have malformed nostrils, called stenotic nares, that further prevent dogs from taking in enough air.

 Dogs who can’t breathe well can’t pant enough to release heat, so they are more at risk of overheating.
 They are more at risk of weight gain, as they become sedentary to avoid overheating.
 Their skin folds can cause dermatitis and infection.
-Their teeth may be overcrowded.
-Their eyes can prolapse.
+Their teeth may be overcrowded, or their eyes can prolapse.
 The list goes on and on.

 Buying Supports Irresponsible Breeders

-If it weren’t for the fact that people are willing to shell out big bucks to buy a deformed dog that they think is “cute,” breeders wouldn’t continue to create dogs that are unhealthy.
+If it weren’t for the fact that people are willing to shell out big bucks to buy a deformed dog they think is “cute,” breeders wouldn’t continue to create unhealthy dogs.
 It’s entirely unnecessary.

 Brachycephalic Dogs Crowd The Shelters

 There are many reasons people might be interested in brachycephalic dogs.
 They are small and have low exercise needs, which makes them suited for apartment life, and they are very cute.

 The problem is that people buy these dogs because of their looks, but they are not prepared to handle all the medical needs that might come with.
 Eventually, the dog might be too expensive to care for.
-Vets and shelter workers in the U.K. are begging people to stop buying brachycephalic dogs for this reason.
+Vets and shelter workers in the UK beg people to stop buying brachycephalic dogs for this reason.

 If You Still Want A Brachycephalic Dog

 You can help give them a chance, enjoy your cute pup, and avoid supporting irresponsible breeding practices.
 Our adoption page lets you search for adoptable dogs near you by breed, so take a look at dogs in your area.

 You may need to give them medication to reduce inflammation in their airways, and many brachycephalic dogs require surgery to correct the deformities that make it hard for them to breath.
 That can add up and be very costly, both to you and your dog.
-Do your research and make a responsible decision.